devtut/generate/docs/python/input-subset-and-output-external-data-files-using-pandas.md

 ---
-metaTitle: Input, Subset and Output External Data Files using Pandas
-description: Basic Code to Import, Subset and Write External Data Files Using Pandas
+metaTitle Input, Subset and Output External Data Files using Pandas description Basic Code to Import, Subset and Write External Data Files Using Pandas
 ---

 # Input, Subset and Output External Data Files using Pandas